c0decave/pdfgrab/Readme.md

 Basically it analyses PDF files for Metadata.
 You can direct it to a file or directory with pdfs.
 You can show it the url of a pdf or use the integrated googlesearch (thanx to mario vilas class) to search for pdfs at target site, download and analyse them.

+## What is new in 0.4.7 release?

+* Added support for html output file, this will be placed in the outdir path and is more clear then a text or json file
+* Added basic logging support, logfile is placed in pdfgrab.py directory
+* Reordered Codebase, exported functionality to some libraries
+* PDF XMP Metadata is grabbed now as well, but not yet saved in output files
+* added docs/ section with Changelog and Todo

 ## What information can be gathered?